-Currently I am a researcher funded by the Aaltonen foundation.
-I’m interested in the role of epigenetics in phenotypic plasticity and evolution.
+Currently I am an Academy of Finland Research Fellow.
+I’m interested in the role of epigenetics in phenotypic plasticity and evolution and the properties of epigenetic changes.
 I am based at the University of Jyväskylä.
 Previously I was post-doc funded by the Academy of Finland working together with Tarmo Ketola at the University of Jyväskylä on the role of epigenetics in phenotypic plasticity and evolution.

 In the future I hope to extend the approaches I am using now to answer how are adaptive walks are affected when we relax different assumptions about heredity or ecology.
 The ultimate goal of this is to understand evolution better on a basic level.